-To recognise the precarious state of the natural world.
+Recognises the precarious state of the natural world.

-To recruit a new ecologist urgently, and ideally more than one, to ensure a.) planning applications are examined by a trained ecologist and b.) the council has an appropriate expert who can liaise with Windsor and Maidenhead Council to fulfil the collective responsibility of local authorities in Berkshire to create a Local Nature Recovery Strategy.
+Recruit a new ecologist urgently, and ideally more than one, to ensure a.) planning applications are examined by a trained ecologist and b.) the Council has an appropriate expert who can liaise with Windsor and Maidenhead Council to fulfil the collective responsibility of local authorities in Berkshire to create a Local Nature Recovery Strategy.

-Work with residents and campaign groups to encourage action for nature, by promoting initiatives like #NoMowMay, the planting of trees, the installation of bird boxes, the creation of hedgehog highways, and so on, using council communication channels and public education opportunities.
+Work with residents and campaign groups to encourage action for nature, by promoting initiatives like #NoMowMay, the planting of trees, the installation of bird boxes, the creation of hedgehog highways, and so on, using Council communication channels and public education opportunities.

-Undertake the green infrastructure work promised under the current Local Plan 2012-2026 including mapping and categorisation of all public open spaces to form the basis of a current state assessment of all council managed lands.
+Undertake the green infrastructure work promised under the current Local Plan 2012-2026 including mapping and categorisation of all public open spaces to form the basis of a current state assessment of all Council managed lands.

-Councillor Culver addressed Council and said that she thanked Councillor Adrian Abbs that the motion would be discussed at EAG prior to going to the Executive and that future meetings of EAG would be in public.
+Councillor Culver addressed Council and thanked Councillor Adrian Abbs for enabling the discussion of the motion at Environment Advisory Group (EAG) prior to going to the

+Executive and that future meetings of EAG would be in public.
 She said that the UK was one of the nature depleted countries in the world.
-Local Authorities had declared Ecological Emergencies as well as Climate Emergencies, however the motion before us today had to be amended as the ecological emergency had been discussed within the last 6 months.
+Local Authorities had declared Ecological Emergencies as well as Climate Emergencies, however the motion before Council today had to be amended as the ecological emergency had been discussed within the last 6 months.
 The original motion had been submitted 18 months ago but because of constant delays the motion had to be amended removing ecological emergency.

 Councillor Culver went on to say that the Council had assisted wildlife by reducing verge cutting, planting wildflowers and supporting woodlands.
 These and other initiatives were welcome as we would be doomed if we lost our pollinators.
-Councils would soon be obliged to produce a Nature Recovery Strategy and we need to recruit an ecologist as a matter of urgency, if not more to help support the planning process.
+Councils would soon be obliged to produce a Nature Recovery Strategy and the Council needed to recruit an ecologist as a matter of urgency to help support the planning process.
 We could all help improve the world be it small or large projects, we should not let the challenge before us stop our endeavours.
-We may not all be able to purchase new equipment to re wilding our gardens cost nothing.
-We also needed a proper blue green infrastructure policy in the Local Plan.
+We may not all be able to purchase new equipment but re wilding our gardens would cost nothing.
+Council needed a proper blue green infrastructure policy in the Local Plan.

-Councillor Addrian Abbs said that unfortunately the motion came to him after the Council agenda had been published rather than beforehand when pre discussion could have been undertaken.
-He had offered that the issue goes to EAG prior to Cabinet and he had instructed officers to look at the issues.
+Councillor Adrian Abbs said that unfortunately the motion came to him after the Council agenda had been published rather than beforehand when pre discussion could have been undertaken.
+He had offered that the issue goes to EAG prior to Executive and he had instructed officers to look at the issues.